excraptor/deviceid/readme.md

 ## Brief summary

-The SDK provides a function called `getDeviceId(completion:_, error:_)` which returns a unique ID for a device.
+The SDK provides a function called `getDeviceId(completion:_, error:_)` which creates a unique ID for a device.
 When creating the ID, the following data about the device is used:
 - Max storage capacity
 - Number of free `inodes` on the system
 - The type of the device